raygun101/MarkupKit/README.md

             super.tableView(tableView, didSelectRowAt: indexPath)
         }
     }

+Note that, unless the controller is defined in a storyboard, an `LMViewController` subclass must explicitly assign itself as the table view's data source and delegate in `loadView`:

+    override func loadView() {
+        view = LMViewBuilder.view(withName: "MyTableViewController", owner: self, root: nil)

+        tableView.dataSource = self
+        tableView.delegate = self
+    }

 ## LMCollectionView and LMCollectionViewCell
 The `LMCollectionView` and `LMCollectionViewCell` classes facilitate the declaration of collection view content in markup.
 Both classes are discussed in more detail below.